thekiran15/ChatbotAI/README.md

 1. Users create an account or log in securely.

-2. Users receive credits to access AI features.
+2. Users receive free credits after signing up.

 3. Enter a prompt to generate AI-powered text using the Groq API.

-4. Generate AI images from text prompts using ImageKit.
+4. Generate AI images by providing text prompts through ImageKit.

-5. Purchase additional credits through Razorpay.
+5. Purchase additional credits using Razorpay when credits run out.

-6. Continue using AI features based on the available credit balance.
+6. Continue generating AI text and images based on the available credit balance.